October 1, 2022

 Many animals in shelters are adolescents or adults, but this doesn’t mean that you can’t teach an old dog new tricks!
 Older animals have the potential to be well-socialized and have more stable temperaments.
 Just as Pet Partners does not discriminate by breed, it does not discriminate by upper age as long as the animal is willing and excited to be part of a therapy animal team.
 (Animals of most of our accepted species do need to be at least one year old to evaluate and register; rabbits, guinea pigs, and rats need to be at least six months old.)

 Of course, adoption is a lifetime commitment.
-If you adopt an animal for the purpose of registering it as a therapy animal and things don’t work out, remember that you have committed to provide this animal a home for life.
+If you adopt an animal for the purpose of registering with them as a therapy animal and they end up not being the right fit to be a therapy animal, remember that you have committed to provide this animal a home for life.

 Absolutely!
 While this can depend on the type and severity of the animal’s disability, Pet Partners welcomes therapy animals with disabilities who are able to meet our program requirements.
 Clients often find animals with disabilities very relatable, and these animals can inspire clients to look differently at their own disabilities.
-Many shelter animals with disabilities are overlooked, causing shelters to offer them for adoption at discounted rates.
+Many shelter animals with disabilities are overlooked, which can lead to shelters offering them for adoption at discounted rates.
 For these reasons, adopting a shelter pet with disabilities to become part of your therapy team is a win-win-win!

 Read about how Tommy the blind therapy cat has an impact in his community.